 The DSL is a member of the senior leadership team.
-Our DSL is Mrs Natasha Griggs.
+Our DSL is Miss Izzy Lewis.
 The DSL takes lead responsibility for child protection and wider safeguarding.
+We appoint a Safeguarding Manager, Mrs Jane Brown, to bolster our offer.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-The DSL is also available out of hours / out of term (contact via email)

-Natasha Griggs - Acting Headteacher (Advanced DSL training July 23, Safer Recruitment Training June 2023)
+Izzy Lewis - Headteacher (Advanced DSL training January 2024, Safer Recruitment Training January 2024)